portfolio-performance/portfolio-help/docs/en/how-to/import-gbx.md

 The following *how-to* is based on a discussion *[Getting started: Cash vs Deposit/Reference accounts](https://forum.portfolio-performance.info/t/getting-started-cash-vs-deposit-reference-accounts/27365/20)* in the English language forum.

 ## Introduction
-Portfolio Performance (Portfolio Performance from now on) supports importing of different currencies when importing transactions and movements on cash/deposit accounts.
+Portfolio Performance (Portfolio Performance from now on) supports importing of different currencies when importing transactions and movements on cash accounts/deposit accounts.
 Before reading this guide, you should refer to the main guide on importing which covers things which we will not duplicate here.

 This guide is mainly about the peculiar situations which can arise from the UK market habit of pricing some securities (in particular funds) in pence (GBX in Portfolio Performance language) rather than pounds (GBP).
 This causes complications because our accounts (Securities accounts where we hold the actual securities and Cash accounts used to show money deposited for purchases and obtained from sales of securities) will be in GBP.
 GBP and GBX are different currencies in the eyes of Portfolio Performance (and many other portfolio tools).
 So there is actually a conversion which is treated as a currency exchange by Portfolio Performance that needs to happen -- it's a special case.